techno-tim/k3s-ansible/molecule/README.md

 - **default**:
   A 3 control + 2 worker node cluster based very closely on the [sample inventory](../inventory/sample/).
+- **ipv6**:
+  A cluster that is externally accessible via IPv6 ([more information](ipv6/README.md)) To save a bit of test time, this cluster is _not_ highly available, it consists of only one control and one worker node.

 ## How to execute